What is durometer? Understanding and evaluating plastic and elastomer hardness

 Get started with Fast Radius

 To sum it up, durometer is a dimensionless but standardized measurement used to indicate the hardness of an elastomer or plastic relative to other elastomers or plastics on the same scale.
 Materials with higher durometers are harder, but teams should be careful not to compare materials across different scales because there’s no direct relationship between a given number on one scale and the same number on another.

 Engineers and product teams should consider durometer during material selection, especially if their applications have specific hardness or softness requirements.
 However, evaluating shore hardness alone is insufficient.
 Teams should carefully consider all relevant design and performance requirements in order to select the best-fit material or materials.
 A seasoned manufacturing partner can simplify material selection and streamline the entire product development process.

-At Fast Radius, we specialize in helping product teams see their projects through from ideation to fulfillment.
-We know how crucial material selection is, and partnering with us means gaining access to our collective years of manufacturing, engineering, design, and supply chain expertise.
+At Fast Radius, we specialize in helping product teams ensure their final products meet their needs.
+We know how crucial material selection is, and partnering with us means gaining access to our collective years of manufacturing, engineering, and supply chain expertise.
 By working with an experienced manufacturing partner like Fast Radius, product teams can make the material selection process simple and stress-free, while accelerating project timelines and keeping costs low.
 Contact us today to get started.

 To learn more about working with plastics and to stay updated on the latest manufacturing industry news, check out all the recent articles in the Fast Radius resource center.